gabrielhoppus/gabrielhoppus/README.md

 ## 📖 A brief history about me
 <h3>My name is Luiz Gabriel Macedo (but you can call me Gabe).
 I was born in Nilópolis - Rio de Janeiro, in Brazil.

-  I have always lived in Rio de Janeiro, but from 2014 to 2018 I moved to the United States where I graduated with the highest of honres in Business Administration and Information Systems from the California State University - Fresno.
+  I have always lived in Rio de Janeiro, but from 2014 to 2018 I moved to the United States where I graduated with the highest of honors in Business Administration and Information Systems from the California State University - Fresno.

 Since I was a kid I've been interested in any type of technology.
 The first one to ever catch my attention, was of course, video games.